survive-the-century/survive-the-century/book/text/story_mass-abductions.md

 ---
-title:
+title: "Mass abductions"
-style:
+style: story
 conflict:
-decade:
+decade: 2050
 economy:
-temperature:
+temperature: 2.25
 ---

-## Mass abductions

-### Mass-abductions hobble India’s guest talent programme
+# Mass-abductions hobble India’s guest talent programme

 By Rajat Chaudhuri
+{:.author}

 DELHI: Close to a hundred job-seekers from newly flooded areas of neighbouring Bangladesh heading for Delhi were led away at gunpoint on Saturday night by armed intruders who boarded a train in the strife-torn borderland of Uttar Pradesh and Bihar states of northern India.
 According to Heartland Radio, a local station of the leftist Subah (morning) militia which controls areas south of the Ganges, this is the third mass kidnapping in as many months.